manuelhb14/cake_uni_transaction_bot/readme.md

 ```

 - **Slippage**: Slippage is another characteristic of DEX to **reduce the number of failed transactions**.
-    Slippage let's you specify how much difference from the estimated tokens recevied you actually get.
+    Slippage lets you specify how much difference from the estimated tokens received you actually get.
 For example if the estimated number of tokens you will receive is 100 and your slippage is at 10%, the transaction will be rejected if the tokens given to you is less than 90 (100-(100*10%) = 90).
-For more information about slippage you can read [this article on Medium](https://dexenetwork.medium.com/what-is-slippage-and-why-does-it-matter-uniswap-example-43e32d712651).
+For more information about slippage, you can read [this article on Medium](https://dexenetwork.medium.com/what-is-slippage-and-why-does-it-matter-uniswap-example-43e32d712651).
     A **higher slippage** means your **transaction is more likely to succeed** but be careful with **frontrunning**.
 Front-running in cryptocurrency trading is the illegal practice of using insider information to **make securities purchases** knowing other purchasers are going to buy the same currency and then **selling it at a higher price**.
 The **max** slippage is **49%**.

 ```(python)